dwstephens/ESI-OpenFoam-in-Azure/README.md

 # ESI-OpenFoam-in-Azure
-How to install and run OpenFOAM in Azure
+How to install and run OpenFOAM-v1806 (ESI) in Azure

 # Task 1